Quick n’ Easy Crab Ball Appetizer and Free Party Planning Printable

 The Kraft Savory Herbs Stove Top Stuffing adds the seasoning along with the Old Bay and they are pretty darn delicious.
 Guests love them and I’m able to make them ahead of time and cook them just before people begin to arrive.

-Quick and Easy Crab Ball Appetizer is perfect for any gathering.
+Quick n' Easy Crab Ball Appetizer

 - 16 oz Lump crab meat

-- 1 c Stove Top stuffing , crushed
+- 1 c Stove Top stuffing, , crushed

 - 1 Egg